-- The study developed a model for internal system evaluation which will ensure that the University system benefits practice of Whole School Evaluation in the university system. - The study revealed that most of the Universities were not rooted in the practice of involving students in evaluating their lecturers' teaching effectiveness. - The research established that feedback to the system is very important in every evaluation effort made to ensure system improvement. - The study revealed that most of the Universities did not have clear evaluation models to guide their internal evaluation practices; hence their efforts were largely uncoordinated.
+- The study developed a model for internal system evaluation which will ensure that the University system benefits practice of Whole School Evaluation in the university system. - The study revealed that most of the Universities were not rooted in the practice of involving students in evaluating their lecturers' teaching effectiveness. - Feedback to the system is very important in every evaluation effort made to ensure system improvement.

+• The study revealed that most of the universities did not have evaluation models that guide their internal evaluation practices; hence their efforts were not coordinated.